Skip to content

 Appearance of Wealth

 As Wealth is a distinct concept from the money a character carries, it also is distinct from the character's visible presentation of wealth.
 The appearance of wealth can often have a siginificant impact on the social response a character may receive in various situations.
-A character's appearance of wealth is a transient subjective evaluation based on their dress, appearance, and overall behavior.
+A character's appearance of wealth is a subjective evaluation based on their dress, appearance, and overall behavior within a given context.

 Apparent Wealth Ratings